adlnet/xAPI-Spec/xAPI-Data.md

 or them as a user, but the unique combination of both.

 ###### <a name="2.4.9.s7"></a>Requirements

 * <a name="2.4.9.s7.b1"></a>The authority MUST contain an Agent Object that represents the OAuth consumer, either by itself, or as part of a group in the case of 3-legged OAuth.
 * <a name="2.4.9.s7.b2"></a>The Agent representing the OAuth consumer MUST be identified by account.
-* <a name="2.4.9.s7.b3"></a>The Agent representing the OAuth consumer MUST use the consumer key as the value of the Account "name” property.
+* <a name="2.4.9.s7.b3"></a>The Agent representing the OAuth consumer MUST use the consumer key as the value of the account's "name" property.
 * <a name="2.4.9.s7.b4"></a>If the Agent representing the OAuth consumer is a registered application, the token request endpoint
-MUST be used as the account homePage.
+MUST be used as the value of the account's "homePage" property.
-* <a name="2.4.9.s7.b5"></a>If the Agent representing the OAuth consumer is not a registered application, the temporary credentials endpoint MUST be used as the Account "homePage".
+* <a name="2.4.9.s7.b5"></a>If the Agent representing the OAuth consumer is not a registered application, the temporary credentials endpoint MUST be used as the value of the account's "homePage" property.
 * <a name="2.4.9.s7.b6"></a>An LRS MUST NOT trust the application portion of the authority in the event the account name is from the same source as the unregistered application.
 (Multiple unregistered applications could choose the same consumer key.
 As a result, there is no consistent way to verify this combination of temporary credentials and the account name.)
 * <a name="2.4.9.s7.b7"></a>Each unregistered consumer SHOULD use a unique consumer key.

 ###### <a name="2.4.9.s8"></a>Example